 By Placide Cappeau

 “O Holy Night” was originally written in 1834 by the poet, Placide Cappeau.
-This song speaks of the night Christ was born, pointing us to worship Him by reflecting on his identity and the sacrifice He made to enable our relationship with the Father.
+This Advent hymn points listeners to worship Christ by reflecting on his identity and the sacrifice made to reconcile us to the Father.

-When listening to this carol, clear your mind of everything else and focus on who made that night holy and divine.
+When listening to this carol, clear your mind and focus on who made that night holy and divine.

 20. God Rest Ye Merry Gentlemen